Leenie/ansible-universe/README.md

 The `init` steps creates a dummy role which is also the build manifest: `meta/main.yml`

 You are then free to fill-in the other directories depending on your role.
-For this tutorial, we consider a simple use case in which the role installs and start an `nginx` service.
 The tasks would look like this:

 	$ cat > tasks/nginx.yml <<EOF